DakaraProject/dakara-server/README.md

 dakara_server/manage.py runserver
 ```

-Don't forget to start the player as well.
+The server part is now setup correctly.

+### Feeder and player

+Now setup the [feeder](https://github.com/DakaraProject/dakara-feeder) and [player](https://github.com/DakaraProject/dakara-player-vlc) accroding to their respective documentations.

-Now, just grab some friends and have fun!
+After all of this is setup, just grab some friends and have fun!

 ### Development